-CPR is a lifesaving technique which can be performed to help people whose breathing and heartbeat have stopped.
-If someone who has had a stroke is not breathing, performing CPR until the emergency services arrive, may save their life.
+CPR is a lifesaving technique that can be performed to help people whose breathing and heartbeat have stopped.
+If someone who has had a stroke is not breathing, performing CPR until the emergency services arrive may save their life.

 - Calling 911.

 - Pushing hard and fast in the center of the chest.

 People who have received training and have a mouth guard can deliver high-quality chest compressions and rescue breaths at a rate of 2 breaths to every 30 compressions.
 If they do not have a mouth guard, they should only do compressions.